 - Scoop out the flesh and place in a Vitamix, blender, or food processor, and puree.

-- Use immediately, store in the fridge for a week, or in your freezer for 6 months.
+- Use immediately, store in the fridge for a week, or in your freezer for one year.